currygarbage/FrankOBotBot/README.md

 ### Note
 Occasionaly, it will reply with an incorrect song title if the lyric is a close match.
 This is a result of Genius's end, apologies for the confusion.

 This isn't the official source code when used running.
+Instead, this is a more organized version for public usage.
 Check the source code out on [Replit](https://replit.com/@KrishRao1/Frank-Ocean-Bot-Bot?v=1).

 ### Thanks
 Thanks to [@mitskibotbot](https://twitter.com/mitskibotbot) for this Twitter bot idea.